 Visitors Medical Insurance for Travelers in Georgia - FAQs

 You can get a lot of things for cheap in the U.S., but healthcare is not one of them.
 With travel expenses already on your mind, you should not have to worry about medical expenses, as well.
-If you have a senior citizen or someone with a medical condition travelling with you, taking advantage of a visitors medical insurance plan will make the trip safer for them.
+If you have a senior citizen or someone with a medical condition traveling with you, taking advantage of a visitors medical insurance plan will make the trip safer for them.

 Foreigners and even U.S. residents (depending on their current insurance plan) should consider getting a travel insurance plan for before a trip to Georgia.
-The climate in Georgia, especially if you are travelling during the off-season, can be quite unforgiving.
+The climate in Georgia, especially if you are traveling during the off-season, can be quite unforgiving.
 A medical insurance plan should cover you in case of unforeseen illness or accidents.

 What should I look for in my Georgia travel medical insurance?